-Magento’s features include unlimited product support, in-built theme and layout, APIs to connect with third party solutions, etc. Moreover, the streamlined checkout process ensures a great experience for your customers.
+Magento’s features include unlimited product support, inbuilt theme, and layout, APIs to connect with third-party solutions, etc. Moreover, the streamlined checkout process ensures a great experience for your customers.
 And if you have ambitious plans regarding the size of your business, Magento offers better options to scale effortlessly.
-Moreover, it offers great options to create up sells and cross sells on your store.
+Moreover, it offers great options to create upsells and cross-sells in your store.
 And, Magento’s smart search functionality ensures your customers can narrow down to a product of their choice more readily.

-WooCommerce offers a basic set of features that is suitable if yours is a small store with limited requirements.
-That is why lot of small business owners go for WooCommerce.
+WooCommerce offers a basic set of features that are suitable if yours is a small store with limited requirements.
+That is why a lot of small business owners go for WooCommerce.
 However, that doesn’t mean WooCommerce won’t suit bigger stores.
 It has great flexibility to transform itself according to the store’s requirements.
-Only thing is you have to find a suitable plugin for the respective functionality that you are looking for.
+Only thing is you have to find a suitable plugin for the respective functions that you are looking for.

-Experts advise to be prepared well ahead, when you are starting an online store.
-For example, when you start itself have an idea on what traffic you are expecting on your store.
+Experts advise being prepared well ahead when you are starting an online store.
+For example, when you start itself have an idea of what traffic you are expecting on your store.
 This way you will be able to choose the right hosting plan and can avoid downtimes when the traffic surges.
-There are large number of plugins in the WooCommerce community for any of the features including, payment, shipping, marketing, customer experience, etc.
+There is large number of plugins in the WooCommerce community for any of the features including, payment, shipping, marketing, customer experience, etc.

 Every eCommerce store is unique.
 And platforms should be flexible enough to allow for that.
-Magento and WooCommerce offers great customization options, but in a slightly different manner.
+Magento and WooCommerce offer great customization options but in a slightly different manner.
 Let’s see more.

-Magento’s one limitation when it comes to customization is that it is slightly complex for non experts.
-Experts always advise to hire a specialist to help you with the customization, to avoid breaking the site.
+Magento’s one limitation when it comes to customization is that it is slightly complex for non-experts.
+Experts always advise hiring a specialist to help you with the customization, to avoid breaking the site.
 And, because Magento is a solution slightly leaning towards enterprises, experts tend to be tough to afford.
 So, if you are planning a big store, with bigger budget and resources, you can more readily opt for Magento.
 And you can find a lot of extensions in the dedicated marketplace of Magento.